alexrudnick/dissertation/BURNDOWN.md

 ## monolingual

 ## multilingual
-  * ... is the writing here mostly done? take a good edit pass and send it in!
-  * DONE talk about data sets and data preparation more coherently
-  * DONE explain results and write good outro
-  * MAYBESKIP do we need to run bible stacking + all sparse features, together? that's not hard to do, and it might be nice to see for comparison

 ## integration
   * figure out what the simplest thing we can do is that demonstrates an